jshamble/TopChartJS/README.md

 Then specify the parameters specifically for each target.

 The config.json file will be populated with a sample subset of all of the features.
-The complete List of features per chart and their function will be listed below
+The complete list of features per chart and their function will be listed below

 ## Features